Give yourself time. Be gentle with yourself. Connect with others.

 Many widowed people tell us they feel overwhelmed with support after their loved one has died.
 Family and friends fly in and the house can seem busier than ever while people rally around to help and care for you.

-Tasks like planning a funeral and working through the logistics and paperwork can be a distraction that gives us purpose when all else is lost, however once the dust settles and people slowly go back to their own lives, reality can set in.
-For these reasons, three to six months after a death can be the hardest time for those left behind.
+Tasks like planning a funeral and working through the logistics and paperwork can be a distraction that gives us purpose when all else is lost, however, once the dust settles and people slowly go back to their own lives, reality can set in.

-- Some days you will feel ok.
+Some days you will feel better than others.
 Embrace these days and make the most of them, but don’t be surprised when the next wave of grief sweeps in.